fuzzywe/PUZZLE/QUESTIONS/Six Houses P, Q, R, S, T, and U.md

 - **The color of the tallest house (T) is Blue**.
 - **There are three houses taller than R**: \( T \), \( Q \), and \( S \).

+-  	CASE 1	CASE 2
+Tallest	T-Blue	T-Blue
+2nd Tallest	Q-Green	S-Red
+3rd Tallest	S-Red	Q-Green
+4th Tallest	P-White	P-White
+5th Tallest	R-Yellow	R-Yellow
+Smallest	U-Orange	U-Orange
+From the above table,
+The color of the tallest house is Blue and the tallest house is T. Therefore, there are four houses taller than R which are T, Q, S, and P